Sifra Covid-19 Cijfers Covid-19 Numbers Covid-19

 Importante: Si bo tin keho keda kas, no bai traha i yama 0800 – 0800.

-Tin 102 kaso aktivo di Covid-19 na Boneiru awe 9 di sèptèmber 2021.
-Di e 125 resultadonan di tèst ku a drenta 10 a resultá di ta positivo.
+Tin 114 kaso aktivo di Covid-19 na Boneiru awe 11 di sèptèmber 2021.
+Di e 230 resultadonan di tèst ku a drenta 20 a resultá di ta positivo.
 Di kasi tur e personanan ku a tèst positivo e fuente ta konosí.
-Niun hende a rekuperá di Covid-19.
+Ta trata un mayoria di habitante di Boneiru.
+Algun di e personanan ku a tèst positivo a biaha resientemente.
+A atmití un persona mas den hospital.
+Diessinku hende a rekuperá di Covid-19.

 Pa mas informashon tokante biahe, paisnan di riesgo i reglanan aktual: www.boneirukrisis.com.